spookyGh0st/beatwalls/README.md

 - startHeight: StartHeight of each wall

-- lineOffset: How many blocks a wall will be shifted.  __IMPORTANT:__ 0 is the Center (so original 0 would be -2)
+- startRow: How many blocks a wall will be shifted.  __IMPORTANT:__ 0 is the Center (so original 0 would be -2)

 - width: The width of each wall